-Timekeeper Machines for N131 and N132
+Timekeeper Machines for supplemental skills lab

 There are timekeeper machines, one in S223 and another in the S219.
+If you have registered for a supplemental nursing lab course, you will be given an access code.
 These are machines you should log into every time you use one of the labs to enhance your hands-on skills.
-After you have registered for the lab N131A&B or N132A, you will be given an access code.
 It takes about five days from registration to the time you will be registered in the timekeeper.
 Be sure and log out when you leave.
-These hours are totaled at the end of the semester and handed in to Admissions and Records.
+These hours are totaled at the end of the semester to receive credit for positive attendance lab courses and handed in to Admissions and Records.
 Occasionally, the timekeepers may not be working.
-If this is the case, you should sign in and sign out on the timekeeper's clipboard.
+If this is the case, it is your responsibility to sign in and sign out on the timekeeper's clipboard.